-After I saw the discovered the online Masters, I naturally did a deep Google search.
+After I discovered the online Masters, I naturally did a deep Google search.
 Then I came across this Student Forum post:

 Low and behold was 50+ juicy pages of hopeful Computer Science students talking about this York course that I was planning to enrol in.
 I love finding reviews and content about anything I want to buy, go to, want…and that goes for courses too 😂 I wanna know what kinda hanky panky shit I’m getting myself into.
 I spent days reading through EVERY SINGLE PAGE.